reinerjohnsantiago/dep-data-engineering-open-track-ReinerJohnSantiago/README.md

 Date 22.06.2026

-I first deleted everything except the cohorts/ folder, then played a match of Dota 2.
+I first deleted everything except the cohorts/ folder Played a match of Dota 2.